 Essentially, a TPMS does exactly what its name suggests — it monitors tire pressure.
 Many also monitor tire temperatures, allowing the system to alert you when tire pressure or temperature are high or low.
 Some systems are more elaborate than others, but they’re all designed to let you know when your tire pressures need immediate attention.

-After nearly 20 years of full-time RVings, our favorite brand is the EEZ TPMS, and the one we depend on ourselves.
-You can check out that post to find out why it’s the one we depend on for accurate reporting of our tire pressures.
+After more than 20 years of full-time RVing, our favorite brand and the one we have come to depend on ourselves has been the EEZ TPMS.
+You can check out that post to find out why it’s the one we’ve depended on for accurate reporting of our tire pressures.
 And yes, it does indeed monitor temperature as well.
-Increasing heat is an early sign of problems on both motorhome and trailer tires, and can be worse in hot weather.
+Increasing heat is an early sign of problems with both motorhome and trailer tires, and it can be worse in hot weather.

 But here’s another thing that’s incredibly important: